coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 <img width="1826" height="1024" alt="Warp_State_Statistics" src="https://github.com/user-attachments/assets/406f4f77-5436-4f5c-b8d1-c16d788a6822" />
 <pre>
-Warp Stall: Warp Cycles Per Issued Instruction is 6.38.
+\-Warp Stall: Warp Cycles Per Issued Instruction is 6.38.
 Warps are spending an average of 6.38 cycles per issued instruction.
 The dominant stall reason is "Wait Stalls," taking up about 4.5 cycles (or ~70.5%) on average waiting for fixed latency execution dependencies.
-Average Active Threads Per Warp is 32, full warp utilization, no divergence at the thread level.
+\-Average Active Threads Per Warp is 32, full warp utilization, no divergence at the thread level.
 Avgerage Not Predicated Off Threads is 22.81, While there is an average of 32 active threads per warp, the average number of non-predicated threads is reduced to 22.81.
 This indicates the compiler is using predication to handle conditional branching, which lowers instruction throughput.
-Stall Wait: dominant (~4.5+ cycles per instruction, 70.5% of total stall cycles)
+\-Stall Wait: dominant (~4.5+ cycles per instruction, 70.5% of total stall cycles)

-Stall Long Scoreboard: significant
+\-Stall Long Scoreboard: significant
-Stall MIO Throttle: present
+\-Stall MIO Throttle: present (Note: MIO: Memory Input/Output)
-Stall Short Scoreboard: minor
+\-Stall Short Scoreboard: minor
-Thread Divergence Est. Speedup: 23.61% — notable, predication is killing ~9 threads per warp
+\-Thread Divergence Est. Speedup: 23.61% — notable, predication is killing ~9 threads per warp.
+While there is an average of 32 active threads per warp, the average number of non-predicated threads is reduced to 22.81.
+This indicates the compiler is using predication to handle conditional branching, which lowers instruction throughput.

 Two key findings here.
 First, Stall Wait dominates at 70.5% — this is a fixed-latency execution dependency stall, meaning instructions are waiting on prior instructions to complete before they can issue.